Click to add text...

 HMDR&S Names Senior Attorneys

-HMDR&S proudly announces the promotion of Jennifer C. Sheehan, Christopher C. Miller, Thomas (Toby) Bright, and Brian E. Sopp to the position of Senior Attorney.
+HMDR&S proudly announces the promotion of Jennifer C. Sheehan, Thomas (Toby) Bright, and Brian E. Sopp to the position of Senior Attorney.

 The FLSA Overtime Rule: A Shifting Legal Landscape